Gabriel Knight: Possible fourth game

 After the release of Blood of the Sacred, Blood of the Damned, Jane Jensen stated she had started planning a possible story and setting for a fourth game.
 In Blood of the Sacred, Blood of the Damned, the player can use the SIDNEY computer interface to search for "gk4" and see an entry on ghosts as a result.
 Jane Jensen said ghosts would have been the antagonists for a fourth entry to the series.
 However, no Gabriel Knight 4 game followed and in August 2006, it was confirmed that Jane Jensen's next adventure game project would be the revival of Gray Matter.

 The rights to Gabriel Knight are currently held by Activision, which acquired them after merging with former rights holder Vivendi Universal in 2008.
 Jane Jensen has pitched new Gabriel Knight games to both Vivendi and Activision.
 In April 2012, Jensen launched Pinkerton Road Studio and said in interviews that she hopes producing a new game with Pinkerton Road is a step in the right direction for getting the chance to make new Gabriel Knight games in the future.
 A remake of Gabriel Knight: Sins of the Fathers for Windows, OS X, iOS and Android was released on October 15, 2014.

+In 2022, Jensen noted that she has previously envisaged a potential fourth game being about witches and set in Scotland.
+She stated her willingness to proceed with a book version as a method to make any potential subsequent game production more feasible, but admitted that the complex nature of rights and legal contracts with Activision continues to render such a project unlikely.

+In a June, 2024 YouTube interview with Daniel Albu, Jensen said that she had written the first chapter of a new Gabriel Knight story, so that GK4 and GK5 were in the works.
+She told him that she had attached some art for it and that "the licenses are with Microsoft."

+Short story "Five Hearts"

+In November, 2024, Jensen published the downloadable illustrated short story "Five Hearts" on her husband's website.
+In it, Gabriel Knight travels to Salzburg, Austria, to investigate a mysterious cursed dagger.